Puran Bhagat

-Puran Bhagat (later became Sri Chauranginatha) was a Punjabi Nath Saint and prince of Sialkot.
-As per unauthenticated history, he had been exiled and lived the last days of his life in a village located in the suburbs of Sialkot city.
-His temple and water well is still open for visitors and devotees.
+Puran Bhagat (later became Sri Chauranginatha) is one of the Navnatha (Nine Saints) of Natha Sampradaya and mythical prince of Sialkot from Punjabi folklore.
+According to the story, he was son of King Salban of Sialkot and an elder brother of prince Rasalu.

 Background

 Puran was born to Queen Ichhira, the first wife of king Raja Sálbán.
 Upon the suggestion of the astrologers, Puran was sent away from the King for the first 12 years of his life.
 It was said that King could not see the face of his son.
 While Puran was away, the King married a young girl named Luna, who came from a low caste family.
 After 12 years of isolation, Puran returned to the royal palace.
 There, Luna became romantically attracted toward Puran, who was of the same age.
 Being the step-son of Luna, Puran disapproved of her advances.
 A hurt Luna accused Puran of violating her honor.

 Puran was ordered to be amputated and killed.
 The soldiers cutoff his hands and legs and threw him in a well in the forest.
 One day Guru Gorakhnath were passing by with his followers and heard voice from the well.
 He took him out using a single thread and unbaked earthen pot.
 He was later adopted by Baba Gorkhnath.
 Puran himself became a yogi.